ssMaritime.com & ssMaritime.net

 In 2005 she was renamed “Ivory” and in 2007 “Aegean two

 After fifty years sailing the seas a great little Italian liner continues to ply the seas giving so much enjoyment to countless thousands of holiday makers from around the world.
-What attracts many to this ship is the fact that she is a true vintage cruise ship that provide that something special that only a classic ship can, yet she has all the modern facilities that are available on other newer cruise ships.
+What attracts many to this ship is the fact that she is a true vintage cruise ship that provides that something special that only a classic ship can, yet she has all the modern facilities that are available on other newer cruise ships.
 This is the story of a remarkable ship, the Ausonia.

 The 11,879 GRT (Gross Registered Ton) SS Ausonia was built especially for Adriatica Lines Trieste-Egypt-Lebanon service by Cantieri Riuniti dell' Adriatico, Monfalcone.
 She was launched on August 5, 1956 and delivered to Adriatica Lines on September 23, 1957, and commenced her duties early the next month.
 Her regular ports of call were as follows; Trieste, Venice, Brindisi, Alexandria, Beirut, Alexandria (Piraeus), Bari, Venice, and Trieste.

-Official Adriatica Postcard
+An official Adriatica Postcard

 Ausonia measures 522 x 70ft with a draught of 21ft 5 inches.
 Engines: Steam DR geared Turbines 22,000 SHP, twin screw with a service speed of 21 knots, maximum speed of 25 knots.
 She accommodated 181 first, 118 second, 230 tourist class passengers and had a crew of 215.